-The choice of active laver determines how user inputs are interpreted.
-For example, if the terrain layer is active, the user can add regions corresponding to different terrain categories (i.e., regions where movement is restricted due to slope, soil type, or vegetation) and man-made features such as cities and towns.
-Additions are made via speech command (e.g., "Add severely restricted terrain") accompanied by a gesture, whose interpretation depends on the command.
-For adding regions, the curve drawn is taken to be the boundary of retrieved from the KB and displayed there, scaled appropriately.
-A set of assertions constituting the system's conceptual understanding of the visual element and what it represents in domain terms is also created.
+When a new glyph is created, a set of assertions constituting the system's conceptual understanding of that visual element and what it represents in domain terms is also created.
 This conceptual understanding facilitates reasoning to support the user.
 For instance, geographic queries are made by dragging and dropping sketch elements onto a simple parameterized dialog (Figure 2).
-These queries are answered by using qualitative and visual reasoning to interpret the spatial entities and relationships in the sketch.
-Similarly, users can request critiques based on analogies with prior plans, with the application of the advice to their plan illustrated by the system highlighting appropriate the to components
+These queries are answered by using qualitative and visual reasoning to interpret the spatial entities and relationships in the sketch [12].
+Similarly, users can request critiques based on analogies with prior plans, with the application of the advice to their plan illustrated by the system highlighting the appropriate visual elements of the sketch (Figure 3).
+The analogies are based on the visual and conceptual descriptions constructed during sketching, which are fed to a general-purpose analogy matcher, the Structure-Mapping Engine (SME) [10,14].
+The cases are also created via sketching, with additional information about the relative wisdom of particular decisions stored in the case as a basis for providing advice.